 17. For funkier beach browsing, hit the Lola Star Rockaway Beach Shop, which is chock-full of tchotchkes, accessories, and clothes, all handpicked by the Coney Island personality.

 Jacob Riis is very popular with families too.
 Photo by Sara Marentette

 18. Keep going west and you'll hit Jacob Riis Park, a gorgeous beach on the Rockaway peninsula, complete with a historic Art Deco bathhouse.
-The Bathhouse Beach Pavilion was once a fading memory on the beachfront, but now bustles with pop-ups, food vendors, and events.
-Although it's nowhere near the subway, you can bus it or, on summer weekends, take the New York Beach Ferry from lower Manhattan.
+The Bathhouse Beach Pavilion was once a fading memory on the beachfront, but now bustles with pop-ups, food vendors, and events—plus a family-friendly "glamping" experience, Camp Rockaway.
+Although Riis is nowhere near the subway, you can bus it or, on summer weekends, take the New York Beach Ferry from lower Manhattan.

 19. Got a thrill-seeker in your family?
 Hit Rockaway Jet Ski for kayaking, stand-up paddleboarding, and jet skiing on Jamaica Bay; do it yourself or go with a guide.

 20. If you're more of a biking family, Rockaway is a great place to cycle.
 Although bicycling is not allowed on the boardwalk on weekends, there is a greenway and bike paths.
 Bring your own wheels or rent locally.

 Beach Trippers takes the stress out of a day at the beach by delivering beach supplies to you, right on the beach, then picking up too!
 Photo courtesy of Beach Trippers